Willi Castro Player Props: Twins vs. Royals

 Willi Castro At The Plate

-- Castro is batting .253 with nine doubles, five home runs and 13 walks.
+- Castro has nine doubles, five home runs and 14 walks while batting .249.

-- Castro has driven in a run in 13 games this season (21.7%), including two games with multiple runs batted in.
+- In 14 games this season (23.0%), Castro has picked up an RBI, including two games with multiple runs batted in.

-- In 41.7% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (6.7%).
+- He has scored in 25 games this year (41.0%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.